robtweed/golgi/TUTORIAL.md

 Now reload the *index.html* page.
 After 5 seconds, the text will disappear, and if you examine the DOM using the browser's Developer Tools *elements* tab, you'll see confirmation that the *&lt;demo-div&gt;* tag no longer exists.

+Try it again, and this time watch the *Golgi* log being reported to the browser's *Console*.

+You'll see it reporting the removal of the *demo-div* element and its *click* handler.